Agentic-Learning-AI-Lab/anticipatory-recovery-public/README.md

 Code for the paper "Reawakening knowledge: Anticipatory recovery from catastrophic interference via structured training" (ArXiv 2024).

-The `llm-memory` folder includes the Language model ([Pythia](https://github.com/EleutherAI/pythia)) experiments; the `igpt-memory` folder includes the [Image GPT](https://github.com/openai/image-gpt) experiments.
+The `llm-experiments` folder includes the Language model ([Pythia](https://github.com/EleutherAI/pythia)) experiments; the `igpt-experiments` folder includes the [Image GPT](https://github.com/openai/image-gpt) experiments; the `imagenet-experiments` folder includes the image classification experiments.

 ## LLM Experiments

-Example commands for cyclic fine-tuning experiments can be found in the `scripts` folder.
+Example commands for cyclic fine-tuning experiments can be found in the `llm-experiments/scripts` folder.

-Code for visualizing the pairwise recovery matrix (Figures 8b and 18), PCA in the last layer weights (Figure 9), and representations (Figure 8d) can be found in the `visualization` folder.
+Code for visualizing the pairwise recovery matrix (Figures 8b and 18), PCA in the last layer weights (Figure 9), and representations (Figure 8d) can be found in the `llm-experiments/visualization` folder.

 ## Image GPT Experiments